15 street food worth the trip across Austria, editor-ranked by TableJourney. All Austria guides.

 alsergrund · Liechtensteinstrasse 10, 1090 Wien

-Der Wiener Deewan on Liechtensteinstrasse in Vienna's Alsergrund runs a pay-what-you-want Pakistani buffet, the curry-and-rice carte one of the city's most-loved student-budget rooms.
+Der Wiener Deewan on Liechtensteinstrasse in Vienna's Alsergrund runs a pay-what-you-want Pakistani buffet, with a daily curry-and-rice carte that has built.

 Tip: Pay-what-you-want for food only; drinks are charged.
 Cash welcome and most appreciated.